 by Jaclyn Beran

-Minnesota is under a divided government.
+Michigan is under a divided government.
 A state government trifecta exists when one political party simultaneously holds the governor’s office and both state legislative chambers.
-Republicans control the state Senate by a 35-32 margin and Democrats control the state House by a 75-59 margin.
-Walz was elected as Minnesota’s governor in 2018 with 53.8% of the vote.
+Republicans control the state Senate by a 22-16 margin and the state House by a 58-51 margin with one vacancy.
+Whitmer was elected as Michigan’s governor in 2018 with 53.3% of the vote.

 – – –